maxkapur/maxkapur.github.io/_posts/2050-04-09-need-smartphone.md

 - Concert tickets from dice.fm.
 They have an exclusive deal with many venues that makes them the only place you can buy tickets, and their system requires you to store your tickets in their app, for anti-fraud reasons or whatever.
-  (At smaller venues, if you don't have the app, they can manually verify your name on the guest list.)
+  (At smaller venues, if you don’t have the app, they can manually verify your name on the guest list.)

-I don't like that a smartphone has become a de facto requirement participation in society.
+I don’t like that a smartphone has become a de facto requirement participation in society.
 Smartphones have only *existed* for a few years.
 The main purpose of the “prove you own a (smart)phone” tests that most commercial and government services put you through these days seems to be to combat spam: Acquiring and